Our National Cruelty Line: 0300 1234 999

 For horses or other livestock on highway, in Greater Manchester call the GM police or in the High Peak if unlikely to cause an accident please use the non emergency number: 101.
 However, if the animal is likely to cause an accident ring 999.

 For injured wildlife, if it is safe and practical, please take them to a local vet.
 Please be aware that the National Control Centre (0300 1234 999) will often ask callers to call a local vet, if an officer is unavailable to get to an animal quickly, rather than leave an animal in distress.
 If the situation is urgent, please remain patient and hang on until they can answer your call.

-Tameside Emergency Vets: most veterinary practices in the Tameside area now provide 24 hour cover and there will often be a recorded message to direct you to their out of hours service or an alternative practice which they use such as Petmedics Walkden: 0161 799 2299.
+Tameside Emergency Vets: most veterinary practices in the Tameside area now including Ian McConnell Veterinary Practice in Mossley 01457 83 7900 who provide 24 hour cover.
+Other vet practices often be a recorded message to direct you to their out of hours service or an alternative practice which they use such as Petmedics Walkden: 0161 799 2299.
 Please have a pen and paper to hand when you ring.

-The PDSA also provides low cost treatment for animals whose owners live in an M post code area: PDSA, 7 Warwick Road South, Old Trafford, M16 0JW Tel: 0161 881 0222.
+The PDSA also provides low cost treatment for animals whose owners live in an M post code area but again due to the Coronavirus is closed except for emergencies until further notice: PDSA, 7 Warwick Road South, Old Trafford, M16 0JW Tel: 0161 881 0222.
 You must be in receipt of Housing (help with rent) or Council Tax benefit (support/ reduction) take proof of benefit and ID when you attend.

 photo by 123rf.com